-Stretch2016 is over but slides and videos are available in the Speakers section.
+Stretch2016 is over but slides are available in the Speakers section.
 Enjoy!

 In the past years we touched three main topics of innovative leadership - teams, individuals, and organizations.
 This year we will focus on great teams again.
 We would like to cover topics such as: